Top Kissmetrics Alternatives & Competitors based on 274 Reviews

 Pendo

-- Key Features: Product analytics, in-app messaging, user engagement tracking, user feedback collection, and feature adoption metrics.
+- Key Features: Product analytics, user engagement tracking, in-app messaging, feedback collection.

-- Trends: Growth in product-led growth strategies, emphasis on user experience and feedback loops.
+- Trends: Growing emphasis on user experience and product-led growth strategies.

 -